getbreathelife/eslint-config-breathelife/modules/node/README.md

 of specifying all the needed peer dependencies when adding a specific ESLint configuration to a project.

-That's means that we simply need to depend on the right config project (mobile, node or web) to enable and configure ESLint.
+That means that we simply need to depend on the right config project (mobile, node or web) to enable and configure ESLint.

 Of course, potential conflict problems could arise eventually, but we are ready to